The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

-Using heavy and compact soil can easily deteriorate your plant’s health and bring issues like yellowing and leaves dropping.
+Heavy and compact soil can easily deteriorate your plant’s health and bring issues like yellowing and leaves dropping.

-As for the potting soil, you can use Hoffman Organic Cactus and Succulent Soil Mix for either of those two plants.
+As for the potting soil, you can use Hoffman Organic Cactus and Succulent Soil Mix for either of those plants.

 It is a professionally formulated soil that can help grow both the string of tears and the string of pearls.